National Day Of Mourning In Russia After Concert Hall Massacre

 'Machine guns, knives, firebombs'

-The Islamic State group on Saturday wrote on Telegram that the attack was "carried out by four IS fighters armed with machine guns, a pistol, knives and firebombs," as part of "the raging war" with "countries fighting Islam".
+Daesh on Saturday wrote on Telegram that the attack was "carried out by four Daesh fighters armed with machine guns, a pistol, knives and firebombs," as part of "the raging war" with "countries fighting Islam".

-A video lasting about a minute and half apparently shot by the gunmen has been posted on social media accounts typically used by IS, according to the SITE intelligence group.
+A video lasting about a minute and half apparently shot by the gunmen has been posted on social media accounts typically used by Daesh, according to the SITE intelligence group.

 The video appears to have been filmed from the lobby of the concert venue and shows several individuals with blurred faces and garbled voices, firing assault rifles with inert bodies strewn on the floor and a fire starting in the background.